Alcee Hastings: Sexual harassment allegation

 In June 2011, one of Hastings's staff members, Winsome Packer, filed a lawsuit alleging that he had made repeated unwanted sexual advances and threatened her job when she refused him.
 A congressional ethics panel investigated these claims.
 Packer was represented by the conservative legal group Judicial Watch.
 Hastings denied the allegations and called them "ludicrous."
 He said, "I will win this lawsuit.
 That is a certainty.
 In a race with a lie, the truth always wins.
-And when the truth comes to light and the personal agendas of my accusers are exposed, I will be vindicated.”
+And when the truth comes to light and the personal agendas of my accusers are exposed, I will be vindicated."
 In February 2012, it was reported that Hastings would be released from the lawsuit, and it would only continue against the Helsinki Commission which Hastings chaired and Packer represented in Vienna.
 In December 2017, it was reported that the Treasury Department paid $220,000 to settle the lawsuit.
 Hastings later complained that he played no role in the settlement negotiations but the way they had been framed implied that he had.

+Improper relationship investigation

+Hastings was investigated by the House Ethics Committee in 2019 over his relationship with then-girlfriend and Congressional deputy district director Patricia Williams.
+Williams, Hastings' girlfriend of over 25 years, was the highest-paid staffer in Hastings' office.
+For nearly a decade, she received greater compensation than her superior, Hastings' chief of staff, typically the highest-paid role in a Congressional office.
+Williams' compensation was at the maximum for Congressional staffers and exceeded that of every other deputy district director in Congress except one.
+The investigation sought to uncover whether the relationship violated a 2018 House nepotism rule against members engaging in sexual relationships with staffers.

+The Ethics Committee dropped its investigation after saying that Hastings had married Williams in 2019, as the rule did not prohibit spousal relationships with staffers.
+However, it did not clarify why Hastings' alleged conduct prior to 2019, well after the rule was in place, was not subject to repercussions from the committee.